CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** ** Dokumentationswesen

 It is the task of the information security officer or the IS management team to provide always up-to-date and meaningful information security documentation.
-For all documentation in the context of the security process, there should therefore be a regular procedure.
+For all documentation in the context of the security process, there should therefore be a regulated procedure.
 These include z.
 For example, the following points:

 * Documentation must be understandable.
 This also means that they have to be tailored to the target group.
 Reports to the management level have different requirements than technical documentation for administrators.
 * Documentation must be up to date.
 It must be determined who cares for them.
 They must be labeled and filed so that they can be found quickly if necessary.
 There must be information about creation date, version, sources and authors.
 Outdated documents must be immediately taken out of circulation and archived.